LibreTranslate/nllu/README.md

 Listening on port 5555
 ```

-The server has persistency built-in, so you can restart it without losing state information.
+The server has persistency built-in, so you can restart it without losing state information (just don't change batch-size between restarts).

 ### Client